Frequently Asked Questions

 A. Applicants interested in applying would need to apply to both PGY-1 programs (i.e. Preliminary Medicine or Surgery) and Anesthesiology programs that begin at the PGY-2 level.
-For example, through the upcoming NRMP Match the applicant would seek to secure a PGY-1 position for the upcoming July and, at the same time, a PGY-2 position “in advance” for the following year.
-For more information regarding the National Residency Matching Program (“NRMP”), applicants should contact the NRMP at www.nrmp.org or call (202) 826-0566.
+For example, through the upcoming NRMP Match the applicant would seek to secure a PGY-1 position in an ACGME-accredited residency program for the upcoming July and at the same time a PGY-2 position “in advance” for the following year.
+For more information regarding the National Residency Matching Program (“NRMP”) applicants should contact the NRMP at www.nrmp.org or call Toll Free 866-653-NRMP.

 Q: How many positions will be available through the NRMP Match?

 A: For the upcoming NRMP Match the number of positions that will be available is ten (10).
 All the positions will be filled through the Match.